 - provide totally objective and valid proof of non-bias for legal purposes (in most cases)

-Prepare the questions to probe the candidate and determine the match between the person and the job.
+Prepare the questions and determine the match between the person and the job.
 Start the interview by greeting the candidate in a professional manner, establishing rapport, and stating the objective for this specific interview.

-Allot time to discuss each key area you need to talk about before you discuss the job requirements and your company.
+Allot time to discuss each key area before you discuss the job requirements and your company.
 The amount of effort you spend on “selling” the job and the company should be determined by how closely the applicant appears to match your requirements.

 Finally, ask the applicant if he or she has any questions and respond accordingly.
 Finish by telling the candidate the next steps and by reviewing what to expect.

-Getting The Real Picture, Put the Candidate at Ease
+Getting the Real Picture, Putting the Candidate at Ease

 This is often called a “permissive environment.”
 By helping the person to feel free to talk, you create the opportunity for the applicant to provide more candid responses.